taocpp/PEGTL/README.md

 (Visual Studio 2015 on Windows is *not* automatically tested, *yet*.)

+Additionally, each commit is checked with [`valgrind`](http://valgrind.org/) and [`cppcheck`](http://cppcheck.sourceforge.net/).
-The coverage is also automatically measured.
-Our unit tests cover 100% of the core library code.
+The coverage is also automatically measured, our unit tests cover 100% of the core library code.

 Releases are not stable in the sense that incompatible API changes can happen, but only between major versions.
 [Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).